• Kaesong DPRK

 Map of the Koryo Dynasty in Sariwon City, capital of North Hwanghae Province

 Buddhism expanded around the peninsula and significant technological achievements were made, such as the world's first metallic paintings.
-In the 13th century the Mongols expanded all the way to Korea, and managed to achieve concessions from Goryeo after 30 years of resistance.
-The Mongols allied with Goryeo troops to invade Japan, which ultimately was not possible given strong military resistance and heavy storms.
+In the 13th century the Mongols expanded all the way to Korea, and managed to achieve concessions from Koryo after 30 years of resistance.
+The Mongols allied with Koryo (spelled Goryeo in South Korea) troops to invade Japan, which ultimately was not possible given strong military resistance and heavy storms.

 At the end of the 14th century a coup d'etat led to to the end of the kingdom and the establishment of a new dynasty.